An interactive demo of a system of emergent models in a tension space

 R environment for statistical computing:

 A more thorough tutorial may be prepared later.
-In the meantime, lectures on elementary cybernetics, especially lecture 4 and later, discusses cybernetic equilibria, and some summaries are available too.
+In the meantime, lectures on elementary cybernetics, especially lecture 4 and later, discusses emergent linear models, and some

 Applications